onursenture/onursenture.github.com/_posts/2019-01-05-my-fight-with-laziness.markdown

 - Sell unused electronics
 - Withdraw all crypto money
-- Read The Tipping Point
+- Read The Tipping Point and The Lean Startup
 - Delete Facebook account
 - Go to gym for 4 weeks consecutively
 - Finish The Last of Us